Overview of Hawaii Taxes

 Taxes can really put a dent in your paycheck.
 But with a Savings or CD account, you can let your money work for you.
 Check out these deals below:

-Hawaii Income Taxes
+Hawaii Income Tax

-The rates above apply to Hawaii taxable income, which is based on Hawaii adjusted gross income (AGI).
+Those rates apply to Hawaii taxable income, which is based on Hawaii adjusted gross income (AGI).
 This is similar to the federal AGI that appears on your IRS form 1040, with some key differences.
 Several types of income that are taxable federally are not taxable in Hawaii and must be subtracted to calculate Hawaii AGI.
 Many types of pensions are exempt, as are all Social Security benefits.

 Hawaii Tax Credits